SingularReza/my-bash-scripts/readme.md

 ## - create_config.sh
 Used to create client config files for Open VPN servers

+## - collect_in_folder.sh
+Moves all the files in the folders matching the given string to the specified folder

 ## - git_update.sh
 Stages, commits and pushes the code in a single command.
 Takes path to the repo as the argument